 We ended-up with silent exchange of reluctant looks like a typical Saturday night mistake, waiting for who will put their pants on first, only this time we are both fully clothed.

-The awkwardness, my awkwardness, our awkwardness was only broken when I showed him the shirt with the face of “The lady” printed on it.
+The awkwardness, my awkwardness, our awkwardness were only broken when I showed him the shirt with the face of “The lady” printed on it.
 His face lit up aglow.
 Their smiles can never feel more genuine, yet so held back.
 I feel like they can stretch their lips a bit farther to their ears.

 Then it hit me!